prastoin/devblog/src/pages/writing/posts/expo-dynamic-platform-rendering.md

 export default NativeMaps;
 ```

-Now that we have both what we want to render on web and native, the last thing to do is to compute every inside a `Platform.select` call and export the resulting component.
+Now that we have both what we want to render on web and native, the last thing to do is to compute everything inside a `Platform.select` call and export the resulting component.

 ```tsx
 // index.tsx